-All Contracts with The Richard Stockton College of New Jersey, a public institution of higher education, are governed by the following contract requirements:
+All Contracts with Stockton University, a public institution of higher education, are governed by the following contract requirements:

 The NJ Division of Community Affairs requires all business organizations that do business with a local contracting agency, including state colleges and universities, to be registered with the State, and provide proof of the registration to the contracting agency before the agency enters into a contract (currently having a value in excess of $4,815.00) with the business.
 A copy of the W9 and New Jersey Business Registration must be attached to your contract.

 To register with the Division of Revenue Department of the Treasury in the State of New Jersey, call the Division of Revenue hotline at (609) 292-1730 or register on their website at http://www.nj.gov/treasury/revenue/gettingregistered.shtml